oaslananka/E-Commerce-Recommendation-System/README.md

 ## Project Description

-This project aims to develop a recommendation engine that provides personalized product recommendations for an e-commerce platform.
-By analyzing users' past shopping data, a machine learning model will be created to predict products they may be interested in in the future.
+A comprehensive project that develops a personalized product recommendation system for an e-commerce platform.
+This project utilizes machine learning techniques to analyze user behavior and predict products that users are likely to be interested in.
+The solution is built with Python, leveraging popular libraries such as Pandas, scikit-learn, and Surprise, and is designed to be easily deployable using Docker and cloud services like AWS and Google Cloud.

+## Key Features

+- Data Processing: Includes scripts for cleaning, preprocessing, and transforming raw e-commerce data.
+- Model Training: Implements collaborative filtering using matrix factorization techniques.
+- Evaluation: Provides tools for cross-validation and model performance evaluation.
+- Deployment: Dockerized environment for easy deployment and scalability.
+- Extensive Documentation: Detailed notebooks for data exploration, feature engineering, and model training.
+- Testing: Comprehensive unit tests to ensure code reliability and correctness.

+## Technologies Used

+- Python
+- Pandas
+- scikit-learn
+- Surprise
+- Docker
+- AWS SageMaker
+- Google Cloud AI Platform

 ## File and Folder Structure